-Magnetic levitation is a fascinating phenomenon, the motivation for undergraduate students is very high.
+Magnetic levitation is a fascinating phenomenon; the motivation for undergraduate students is very high.
+In Refs.
+[7-11], magnetic levitation devices are used for education on control theory.
 Combined with a linear drive the experience is even more exciting as a contactless movement is enabled.
-Because of this points a magnetically levitated train is selected as demonstrator for a mechatronic system.
+Because of these points, a magnetically levitated train is selected as demonstrator for a mechatronic system.
 Other systems such as a controlled servo drive would not have the same attraction.